 Naturally, your scalp will produce oils to hydrate your hair.
 Faux locs don’t absorb hydration the same as your natural hair.
 To keep those locs looking hydrated, add a dab of styling moose.
 This will add volume, fluff those roots, and bring back that shine and glow!

 Don’t neglect your scalp health.
 Just because you’re locs look tremendous and healthy doesn’t mean your head is sufficient.
 Always remember to review and inspect along with regular hair care periodically.

 Gypsy locs look very similar to boho locs and goddess locs.
-The main difference is that added lace front hair is either crocheted or braided between the already installed faux locs.
+The main difference is that added lace front hair is either crocheted or braided between the already installed faux locs and the excessive use of accessories and twine.
 This gives gypsy locs a denser, more custom, and iconic look.